 With global warming, what do we imagine?
 Burning?
 Drowning?
 Absolute alterity?
 And what forms – or formlessnesses – do we imagine this through?

 Old stories are often templates through which we imagine new worlds.
 One of Siopis’s references is the story of Paul et Virginie by Bernardin de Saint-Pierre, set on the island of Mauritius during French rule.
 As Siopis observes, that Mauritius is a tropical island makes it an ideal ‘figure’ through which to imagine the ‘ground’ of rising waters.
-The 18th-century novel is still seen – not unproblematically – as the foundational narrative of Mauritius.
-A romantic fiction, but one that, critically re-read – along with other old stories – can speak to the political ecology of our day.
+The 18th-century novel is still seen by many as the foundational narrative of Mauritius; its prevalence was noticed by Siopis during a residency at the ICA Indian Ocean, St Louis, in 2016.
+A romantic fiction, it is nonetheless one that, critically re-read – along with other old stories – can speak to the political ecology of our day.

 Such critical reworkings encompass writings on slavery and environmental concerns, leading Siopis to Amitav Ghosh’s recent book The Great Derangement: Climate Change and the Unthinkable.
 Warm Water Imaginaries gives expression to an attitude of amalgamation rather than dualism, with Siopis evoking the spirit of Donna Haraway’s words from her ‘Tentacular Thinking’: ‘We need stories (and theories) that are just big enough to gather up the complexities and keep the edges open and greedy for surprising new and old connections.’